takano32/stone/README.en.txt

 	FreeBSD, BSD/OS, SunOS, Solaris, HP-UX and so on.

 2. Simple.
-	Stone's source code is only 6000 lines long (written in C language), so you can minimize the risk of security holes.
+	Stone's source code is only 8000 lines long (written in C language), so you can minimize the risk of security holes.

 3. Stone supports SSL.
 	Using OpenSSL (http://www.openssl.org/), stone can
-	encrypt/decrypt packets.
-Client verifications, and server
+	encrypt/decrypt.
+Client verifications, and server verifications
-	verifications are also supported.
+	are also supported.
 Stone can send a substring of the subject of the certificate to the destination.

 4. Stone is a http proxy.
 	Stone can also be a tiny http proxy.